‘Star Wars: Episode IX’: Everything We Know (and Don’t Know)

 Star Wars: The Force Awakens brought back much of the original Star Wars cast, while tagging the next generation to join them, all under the steady hand of J.J.
 Abrams.
 Directing and writing duties for Star Wars: The Last Jedi fell to Rian Johnson, with a handful of cast members officially confirmed leading into the film’s December 2017 release.

 Star Wars: Episode IX, though, remains largely an enigma.
 Even so, it hasn’t stopped the internet from gathering information to get us excited.

-Colin Trevorrow is fairly new to the blockbuster game, but if Jurassic World is any indicator, he can be trusted with an iconic franchise.
-Trevorrow comes from fairly humble beginnings, having first risen to prominence on the back of indie darling Safety Not Guaranteed.
+Colin Trevorrow came from fairly humble beginnings, having first risen to prominence on the back of indie darling Safety Not Guaranteed.
 After that, Jurassic World‘s record-breaking weekend put him on a whole new tier in the realm of directors.
 He was going to be responsible for neatly tying the sequel trilogy up, and if his past projects are any indicator, he was more than up to the challenge.
 However, on Sept.
 5, 2017, Lucasfilm announced that Trevorrow will no longer be helming Episode IX:

-The announcement came as quite a shock to Star Wars fans, especially considering that Disney CEO Bob Iger confirmed in February 2016 that production for Episode IX has already kicked off.
+The announcement came as quite a shock to Star Wars fans, especially considering that Disney CEO Bob Iger confirmed in February 2016 that production for Episode IX had already kicked off.

-2. Rian Johnson will be writing the screenplay
+2. Abrams will be co-writing the screenplay with Chris Terrio

 There are only two people who have penned more than one Star Wars screenplay: creator George Lucas, and Lucas’ early writing partner, Lawrence Kasdan.